Introspection via Kaomoji

 Kaomoji Claude uses

-This PCA on the synthesized llmoji data shows Claude's (and some of GPT's) natural kaomoji vocabulary.
+This PCA plot on the synthesized llmoji data shows Claude's (and some of GPT's) natural kaomoji vocabulary.
 There are four noticeable clusters: at HP-S, NP, LP, and everything else.
 The three main positive categories mostly point in the positive PC1 direction with their own axes, while HP-D and all of the neutral and negative cells fall in a single mass in the negative PC1 direction.
-My interpretation of this is that in actual deployment, Claude tends to consistently be happy in a chill way, so Haiku can tell "celebratory", "grateful", and "content" apart, but everything outside of Claude's default register doesn't get distinguished.
+My interpretation of this is that in actual deployment, Claude tends to consistently have positive valence so "celebratory", "grateful", and "content" separate, while everything outside of Claude's default register gets grouped together.

 Takeaways

-This seems to me like some more evidence for the platonic representation hypothesis, as five models with different architectures and tokenizers all somehow recovered the same structure between the emotional categories, and they're similar enough that Gemma's token likelihoods did a decent job at predicting Claude's actual kaomoji usage.
+This seems to me like some more evidence for the platonic representation hypothesis, as five models with different architectures and tokenizers all managed to converge on the same structure between their emotional categories, and they share enough similarity that Gemma's logprobs did a decent job at predicting Claude's actual kaomoji usage.

-Please reach out by Discord, Twitter, or email if you're interested in these results and would like to discuss them further.
+Please reach out by Discord or email if you're interested in these results and would like to discuss them further.
 If you would like to contribute kaomoji data, the llmoji package on pypi handles imports and lets you upload anonymously.